 Part of the new centre will be the Paul O’Gorman building, named after the son of Eddie and Marion O’Gorman, the founders of Children with Cancer UK.

-The Cancer Unit is the Principal Treatment Centre delivering regional Haematology and Oncology Services to the population of the West Midlands and beyond.
+The Cancer Unit at Birmingham Children’s Hospital is the Principal Treatment Centre delivering regional Haematology and Oncology Services to the population of the West Midlands and beyond.
 Over the last three years, it has handled more than 14,000 inpatient and outpatient appointments.

-Our significant donation will help the hospital to upgrade their facilities and help more children with cancer.
+Our significant donation will help Birmingham Children’s Hospital to upgrade their facilities and help more children with cancer.

 The new building and accommodation will include: